2018–19 Oral Roberts Golden Eagles women's basketball team

 The 2018–19 Oral Roberts Golden Eagles women's basketball team represented Oral Roberts University during the 2018–19 NCAA Division I women's basketball season.
-The Golden Eagles were led by seventh year head coach Misti Cussen and play their home games at the Mabee Center.
-They were members of The Summit League.
-They finished the season 18–13, 10–6 in Summit League play to finish in a tie for third place.
+The Golden Eagles were led by seventh-year head coach Misti Cussen and played their home games at the Mabee Center.
+They were members of the Summit League.
+They finished the season 18–13, 10–6 in Summit League play, to finish in a tie for third place.
 They advanced to the semifinals of the Summit League women's tournament where they lost to South Dakota State.